-- Uses fully-enclosed structures throughout the entirety of the crop year to produce specific crops with the aim of providing protection and maintaining optimal growing conditions throughout the development of the plants; and - Grows plants and derives at least 40 percent of its gross income from the wholesale marketing of such plants. - Can I insure a specific plant under CE and Nursery Value Select (NVS) or Nursery Field Grown and Container (FG&C) for the same crop year in the same county?
+- Uses fully-enclosed structures throughout the entirety of the crop year to produce specific crops with the aim of providing protection and maintaining optimal growing conditions throughout the development of the plants; and - Grows plants and derives at least 40 percent of its gross income from the wholesale marketing of such plants.

+Can I insure a specific plant under CE and Nursery Value Select (NVS) for the same crop year in the same county?

 Yes.
-You may insure a specific plant under a CE policy and under a Nursery Value Select or Nursery (Field Grown & Container) policy, unless restricted by the Special Provisions.
-However, the policies must be insured with the same insurance company and you cannot receive an indemnity on the same specific plant under more than one policy.
+You may insure a specific plant under a CE policy and under an NVS policy, unless restricted by the Special Provisions.
+However, the policies must be insured with the same approved insurance provider and you cannot receive an indemnity on the same specific plant under more than one policy.

-• What documentation do I need to provide to my crop insurance agent to obtain CE insurance?
+What documentation do I need to provide to my crop insurance agent to obtain CE insurance?